o3de/o3de.org/content/docs/userguide/particles/editor/emitter-shape-type-box.md

 ---
-description: ' Use the Box emitter in the &ALYlong; &particle-editor; to enable spawning of particles along the shapes axial coordinate system and achieve planar and rectangular effects. '
+description: ' Use the Box emitter in the Amazon Lumberyard Particle Editor to enable spawning of particles along the shapes axial coordinate system and achieve planar and rectangular effects. '
 title: Box Emitter (CPU and GPU)